 - Building knowledge

-Council will implement the action plan as part of its operational plans over the next ten years, working towards councils corporate vision to be Australia’s most sustainable region - healthy, smart, creative.
+Council will implement the action plan as part of its operational plans over the next 10 years, working towards council's corporate vision to be Australia’s most sustainable region - healthy, smart, creative.

 Environmental reserve management plans are prepared for selected high value reserves, including all of those environmental reserves which have been purchased under council's environmental levy acquisition program.
 These plans bring together all of the information known about the reserve including what plants and animals can be found there and the history of the site.
 From this information the management plan shows how each reserve will be managed in the future: